 An over-all, or edge-to-edge quilting service offers you a choice from hundreds of quilting designs and solid or variegated colors of thread with personal guidance from Terri.
 We carry quilter's dream brand batting and over 50 bolts of wide width backing.
 If you choose to bring your own batting and backing it must be 4-6 inches larger on all sides than your quilt top and the backing and must be pressed.
 All three layers also must be separate and not attached to each other.

-We will not longarm any project that contains "minkee" brand fabric or blue jean denim fabric whether it is in the quilt top or backing fabric.
-However, we will longarm quilt "T- Shirt Quilts" as long as the T-shirt blocks within the quilt have been stabilized with some form of stabilizer on the back to prevent over stretching of the T shirt fabric during the quilting process.
+We will not longarm any project that contains "minkee" brand fabric, blue jean denim fabric, or fleece whether it is in the quilt top or backing fabric.
+However, we will longarm quilt "T-Shirt Quilts" as long as the T-shirt blocks within the quilt have been stabilized with some form of stabilizer on the back to prevent over stretching of the T shirt fabric during the quilting process.

 Our turn around time is generally is 3-4 weeks except during peak times of the year.
 If you have a "rush" quilting job, a minimal additional fee of $25.00 will be added to your invoice because other customers are patiently awaiting for their quilt.
 "Rush" quilting only applies to an all over, edge to edge design.
 There is never a rush exception to custom quilting.